the-furry-hubofeverything/workshop-avatar-support/tankWeasel/tankWeaselV1.md

 To use it, make sure the resolution in the render settings is set to the desired dimensions (4096x4096 is set for default for albedo textures), then render!

+If you want to pad something that uses the Tank Weasel UV islands, you can also use the alpha mask from `textures/Masks/Alpha.png` as an mask as well, no need for transparent area.

 ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXetjisQJzeWgcmS1CV_g_6320Sb6uobeXEkC3H5lXw4j7zUUBlhlpoHZZP1jcN7e4K41anzZGfw2zTwqzT5aqr_eHMMsDHVjOVaJdxMOblhJ1VAuwEU2xSJzhu5fcW_ZvkK3Xwe0LpOIA2DzsfF0sht46pY?key=leSC4NkGoMp6FWrTEOeY3Q)